French Bulldog Temperament, Energy Level, and Lifestyle Fit

 Emotional Sensitivity and Bonding

-• They thrive in calm, stable environments
+• They thrive in calm environments

-• They may become withdrawn in chaotic homes
+• They may struggle in chaotic households

 Common Temperament Misconceptions